lllyasviel/IC-Light/README.md

 Currently, we release two types of models: text-conditioned relighting model and background-conditioned model.
 Both types take foreground images as inputs.

+**Note that "iclightai dot com" is a scam website.
+They have no relationship with us.
+Do not give scam websites money!
+This GitHub repo is the only official IC-Light.**

 # News

 Some news about flux is [here](https://github.com/lllyasviel/IC-Light/discussions/98).
+(A fix [update](https://github.com/lllyasviel/IC-Light/discussions/98#discussioncomment-11370266) is added at Nov 25, more demos will be uploaded soon.)

 # Get Started